This post is a COPYPASTA that was originally published under my old pseudonym, 'Sentient Void', at the Ron Paul Forums Blog, on 08-01-2013.

 With most problems of statism, like abortion - the issue is ultimately cultural.
 We will never see the parasitic disease of statism even remotely considered by the masses (which, unfortunately is needed to achieve statelessness) as long as something like abortion is treated so nonchalantly.

 As a side note, I often use images to assist on conveying points and concepts in my articles.
 I have elected to pass on this subject because of its nature.
 Honestly, you really must simply utilize 'Google images' and search for 'abortion'.

 This is not merely some 'appeal to emotion' any more than trying to show someone who advocates murdering and tearing apart children look at images of children torn apart is 'merely an appeal to emotion'.
 I oftentimes don't think people really understand or realize what it is they are *actually* advocating that other mothers do or that they themselves do to their children, that people detach themselves from their arguments.

 PS - I must add one final thing, something more personal and a bit unconventional for something like this.
 If you are unconcerned with personal experiences, feel free to move on without continuing.
 Otherwise, I have included it as the first comment (RPF does not allow more than 10,000 characters in their articles).

 My hope is that it is not only cathartic for myself, but that perhaps I can use it at least somewhat 'productively' in that it might help people reconsider things.

-I deserve all of this and would have none of this painful experience removed even if I could.
-I will hold on to that pain because it's all that I have for my unborn child.
+I deserve all of this and would have none of this pain or regret removed -- even if I could.
+I will hold on to that pain because it's all that I have for my unborn child and his or her existence and experience that I directly contributed to snuffing out.
 It is something I must endure, or else I would be diminishing the gravity of the choices I have made and the consequences I must now live with.